ananquay15x9/Bot-SwitchReset/README.md

 ### 🛠️ Setup & Execution

 ## IMPORTANT
-For the script to run fully autonomously, you must manually establish a Persistent Session once.
+For the script to run fully autonomously, you must manually run this script once.
 This saves your MFA status to the *netgear_session/* folder so the bot can bypass future MFA.

 #### **1. Install Dependencies**
 Ensure you have Node.js installed.